digital-land/digital-land.info/README.md

 ### Deployment

+The deploy workflow should handle deploying to aws however any deployment will require approval before being pushed into the production environmnet.

 If you have pushed a new container, and want to initiate a deployment of the ECS service in order to start using it, you can do so directly with an AWS command.